Murray Cow: A Brief Description

 Udder

-A very well-developed, zig-zag milk vein can be seen in the udder, and the hind legs carry the udder forwards and backward effectively.
+A very well-developed, zig-zag milk vein can be seen in the udder, and the hind legs carry the udder forward and backward effectively.
 It is common to have longer hind teats than fore teats, as well as widely spaced teats.
-Murray buffaloes are also capable of enduring drought.
-Asian Tractor is another name for it.
+Murray buffaloes can also endure drought.
+Asian tractor is another name.

 Colors

-A Murrah called Kandi and Kali is known for its dark black color.
-Its skin is thin, soft, and smooth with scanty hair.
+A murrah called Kandi and Kali is known for its dark black color.
+Its skin is thin, soft, and smooth with scant hair.

 Horns

-This breed of buffalo is highly distinctive; short, tight, spiraling back and forth, then spiraling inward.
+This breed of buffalo is highly distinctive; short, tight, spiraling back and forth, then twisting inward.
 They have short, tight-curled horns.
-Spiral curves increase when the horns loosen slightly with age.
+Spiral curves increase when horns loosen.

 Size

-The average height of mature bulls is around 142 cm at the withers, while the average height of cows is around 133 cm.
-Murrah buffaloes reach maturity weighing around 750 kg for bulls and around 650 kg for cows.
+Mature bulls are around 142 cm at withers, while cows are around 133 cm.
+Murrah buffalo reach maturity weighing around 750 kg for bulls and 650 kg for cows.

 Diet

-Traditionally, these buffaloes are kept with their calves in domestic environments.
+Traditionally, buffaloes are kept with their calves in domestic environments.
 They are hand-milked twice a day.
-Murray Cow is fed with a variety of roughages (straw, corn stalks, sugar cane residues).
+Murray Cows are fed roughage (straw, corn stalks, sugar and cane residues).
 In addition, they graze throughout the day if grazing is available.
 Natural mating occurs, but artificial insemination is also available in some regions.

-The recommended livestock feed for Murray is approximately 20-30 Kg green fodder, 8-12 Kg dry fodder (paddy, straw), 4-8 Kg concentrate feed, 50-100 gm mineral mixture & 30-40Lt water.
-Breed, habitat, herd size, pregnancy, or the size of the herd can influence the feed and fodder requirements.
+Murray livestock feed is approximately 20-30 Kg green fodder, 8-12 Kg dry fodder (paddy, straw), 4-8 Kg concentrate feed, 50-100 gm mineral mixture & 30-40Lt water.
+Breed, habitat, herd size, pregnancy, or the size of the herd can influence feed and fodder requirements.

 Habitat Adaptability & Disease Resistance